alexecse/V5_assignment/README.md

 # HTML Grouping Pipeline

 - Automated grouping of HTML documents by structural similarity and textual similarity.
-- This project uses Applied Statistical Analysis, with a great interest in scalability methods.
+- This project uses ML techniques and Applied Statistical Analysis, with a great interest in scalability methods.

 ---